DUKE42web/DUKE/general-info/general-info/react-notes/react-components.md

 ```
 componentDidUpdate(prevProps) {

 // Typical usage (don't forget to compare props):
   if (this.props.userID !== prevProps.userID) {
     this.fetchData(this.props.userID);
   }
 }
 ```

 You **may call `setState()` immediately** in `componentDidUpdate()` but note that **it must be wrapped in a condition** like in the example above, or you’ll cause an infinite loop.
 It would also cause an extra re-rendering which, while not visible to the user, can affect the component performance.
 If you’re trying to “mirror” some state to a prop coming from above, consider using the prop directly instead.
-Read more about [why copying props into state causes bugs](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html).
+Read more about [why copying props into state causes bugs](https:
+//reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html).

 If your component implements the `getSnapshotBeforeUpdate()` lifecycle (which is rare), the value it returns will be passed as a third “snapshot” parameter to `componentDidUpdate()`.
 Otherwise this parameter will be undefined.

 > Note
 >
-> `componentDidUpdate()` will not be invoked if [`shouldComponentUpdate()`](https://reactjs.org/docs/handling-events.html#shouldcomponentupdate) returns false.
+> `componentDidUpdate()` will not be invoked if [`shouldComponentUpdate()`](https:

-***
+> //reactjs.org/docs/handling-events.html#shouldcomponentupdate) returns false.

+---

 #### `componentWillUnmount()`